David Guthrie Freeman: International tournaments

+Summary

 Tennis and other sports

 Freeman's racket sport exploits were not limited to badminton.
 He won the U.S. Junior Tennis Championship in 1938, defeating Welby Van Horn in the final, and with Bill Talbert was the runner-up in U.S. men's doubles in 1943.
 Additionally he won the U.S. Army Tennis Championship in 1947; the New England Squash title in 1945; and a variety of table tennis tournaments.